 - Weak Bones: Walking, running, and engaging in other weight-bearing activities lead to stronger, denser bones.
 Lack of activity may cause weak bones and even osteoporosis.

 Beyond your run, the usual recommendation is 10,000 steps daily.
 The 10,000-steps recommendation isn’t totally scientific.
 Pedometers sold in Japan in the 1960s were named “manpo-kei,” which translates to “10,000 steps meter”…so it’s a nice trackable number if nothing else!

-Unfortunately, I think for runners the idea of yet another gadget is often overwhelming so we skip the daily tracking and just focus on our runs…which is why I had some serious fun over the last month with the Moto360 Sport!Beyond wearing the fitness tracker, one of the easiest things you can do is STAND UP.
+Unfortunately, I think for runners the idea of yet another gadget is often overwhelming so we skip the daily tracking and just focus on our runs…Beyond wearing the fitness tracker, one of the easiest things you can do is STAND UP.

 While standing alone doesn’t burn a great deal more calories, it does force muscle activation.
 But you have to stand with the right posture, so if you do begin working at a standing desk make sure you aren’t making things worse by skipping a standing mat and good posture (more on this soon!).

 And of course here are my top stretches to undo the effects of sitting all day>>

 So to recap if you want to avoid the effects of too much sitting: